Greta Thunberg: Early life

-Thunberg's diagnosis of Asperger's syndrome was made public nationwide in Sweden by her mother in May 2015, in order to help families in similar situations.
+Thunberg's diagnosis of Asperger's syndrome was made public nationwide in Sweden by her mother in May 2015, to help families in similar situations.
 While acknowledging that Asperger's "has limited [her] before", Thunberg views her diagnosis positively and has described it as a "superpower".
 She was later described as not only the best-known climate change activist, but also the best-known autism rights activist.
 In 2021, Thunberg said that many people in the Fridays for Future movement are autistic, and very inclusive and welcoming.
 She thinks that the reason so many autistic people become climate activists is that they cannot look away, and have to tell the truth as they see it: "I know lots of people who have been depressed, and then they have joined the climate movement or Fridays for Future and have found a purpose in life and found friendship and a community that they are welcome in."
 She considers the best things that have resulted from her activism to be friendships and happiness.

 For about two years, Thunberg challenged her parents to lower the family's carbon footprint and overall impact on the environment by becoming vegan, upcycling, and giving up flying.
 She has said she showed them graphs and data, but when that did not work, she warned her family that they were stealing her future.
 Giving up flying in part meant her mother had to abandon international ventures in her opera career.
 Interviewed in December 2019 by the BBC, her father said: "To be honest, [her mother] didn't do it to save the climate.
 She did it to save her child, because she saw how much it meant to her, and then, when she did that, she saw how much [Greta] grew from that, how much energy she got from it."
 Thunberg credits her parents' eventual response and lifestyle changes with giving her hope and belief that she could make a difference.
 Asked in September 2021 whether she felt guilty about ending her mother's international career, she was surprised by the question: "It was her choice.
 I didn't make her do anything.
 I just provided her with the information to base her decision on."
 The family's story is recounted in the 2018 book Scenes from the Heart, updated in 2020 as Our House Is on Fire: Scenes of a Family and a Planet in Crisis, with contributions from the girls, and the whole family credited as authors.